lamini-ai/lamini-ai.github.io/docs/self_managed/aws_eks_setup.md

 # AWS EKS Installation

+!!! note
+    The Lamini installer is only available when self-managing Lamini Platform.
+[Contact us](https://www.lamini.ai/contact) to learn more.

 ## Summary

 This installation covers the steps involved in setting up an AWS EKS cluster, configuring NFS storage, creating a node group, installing the AWS CLI, accessing the EKS cluster, and finally installing the Lamini platform on the EKS cluster.